act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Passed Example 2

-This `autocomplete` [attribute value][] only has the required token, and is valid for a `select` element.
+The `autocomplete` [attribute value][] only of the `select` element has the required token "bday-month".
 Even though the element's [form owner](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-owner) has `autocomplete="off"`, thus preventing the user agent from completing it, it does not prevent the `autocomplete` [attribute value][] from being programmatically identifiable.

 ```html
 <form autocomplete="off">